 60 Second Arthritis & Your Gut

 At the root of the condition is an overall low level of inflammation.
 People with osteoarthritis usually have high levels of lipopolysaccharides (LPS) in their blood.
 These lipopolysaccharides are released from bacteria in the gut and enter the bloodstream when the gut is not healthy and spaces between the cells along the gut open up.
-This leads to joint pain and cartilage degradation.
+This often leads to joint pain and cartilage degradation.

-Here are some suggestions for prevention:
+Here are some suggestions for arthritis prevention:

-• Eat lots of fiber
+• Eat lots of fiber, including non-GMO veggies.

-• Eat fermented foods
+• Eat fermented foods.

-• Take in prebiotics (fiber) to feed your good bacteria
+• Take in prebiotics (fiber) to feed your good bacteria.

-• Try going without the following lectin foods and see how you do: beans, peas, lentils, peanuts, nightshades (tomatoes, eggplant, garlic, peppers) and grains
+• Try going without the following lectin foods and see how you do: beans, peas, lentils, peanuts, nightshades (tomatoes, eggplant, garlic, peppers), and grains.

-• Don’t eat sugar, including artificial sugars
+• Avoid sugar, including artificial sugars.

-• Eat organic meats and eggs
+• Eat organic meats and eggs.

 Dr. Thorburn is a Registered Nurse and a Doctor of Chiropractic.
 She also has advanced training in nutrition.
 Take advantage of her 46 years of experience!